faranalytics/socketnaut/examples/socketnaut_express/README.md

-# *Use Socketnaut to scale the main module of an Express web application.*
+# *Use Socketnaut to Scale an Express Web Application*

 ## Introduction